clux/modul8/docs/api.md

 You can add any number of domains to be scanned.
 Files on these domains can be required specifically with `require('domain::name')`.
 Both the domain and file extension can be omitted if there are no conflicts (current domain gets scanned first, .js scanned before .coffee).

-The following are equivalent from a file in the root of the `app` domain, having the file `validation.js` in the same folder
+The following are equivalent from a file in the root of the application domain, having the file `validation.js` in the same folder

-    require('app::validation.js') //domain specific searches only specified domain require('./validation.js') //relative require searches only this domain require('./validation') //.js extension always gets searched before .coffee require('validation') // resolves this domain first (but moves on if this fails)
+    require('./validation.js') //relative require searches only this domain require('./validation') //.js extension always gets searched before .coffee require('validation') // resolves this domain first (but moves on if this fails)

 More information on `require()` priority is available in [this section](require.html)

-## Adding Data
+## Injecting Data

-At some point during development it is natural to feel that this data should be available on the client as well. modul8 supports two ways of doing this:
+One of the eternal problems with web development is how to export data from the server to the client reliably. modul8 provides two simple ways of doing this.

  - Have an explicit file on a shared domain, exporting the objects you need
- - Export the object directly onto the `data` domain
+ - Add the object directly onto the `data` domain

-The first is good if you have static data like definitions, because they are perhaps useful to the server as well, but suppose you want to export more ephemeral data that the server has no need for, like templates or template versions.
+The first is good if you have static data like definitions, because they are perhaps useful to the server as well, but suppose you want to export more ephemeral data that the server has no need for, like perhaps templates or template versions.
 To export these to the server, you will have to obtain the data somehow - your job - and allow modul8 to pull it into the script.

-The data API simply consists of `add()`ing data keys and functions to `data()`
+The data API is simply chaining `add()` onto `data()` with data key and function as arguments to add

     modul8(dir+'/app/client/app.js')
       .data()